nathanolszowski/Squirrel-v2/README.md

 - Asynchronous scraping
 - Detailed logging
 - User-agent management
-- Use of proxy
+- Proxy handling

-## Add a new scraper
+## Add a new HTTP scraper

-1. Create a new file in `scrapers/`
+1. Create a new python file in `scrapers/`
 2. Inherits from `BaseScraper`
 3. Implement `post_traitement_hook()` and `instance_filter_url()` method if needed
-4. Add selectors in `config/scrapers_selectors.py`
+4. Add all selectors in `config/scrapers_selectors.py`
 5. Feel the config for the scraper at `config/scrapers_config.py`
 6. Instance the scraper in `main.py`